FelixFras/Quote-Generator/README.md

 ### Usage

 The project is hosted with GitHub Pages under the following URL: https://felixfras.github.io/Quote-Generator/
-The quote generator to cure boredom or to get inspired.
+The quote generator can be used to cure boredom or to get inspired.

 The website it pretty self-explanatory.
 There is a button to generate a new quote and two button to go backward to the previous (max 20) quotes and forward again.